About Southern Strop Co.

 Studies have shown that in precise cutting, unpolished bevels create friction during cuts, reducing both accuracy and overall cut quality.

-From testing they found a higher polished edge glides more smoothly and holds its keenness longer.
+From testing it was found a higher polished edge glides more smoothly and holds its keenness longer.

-Also, they were able to show that premium, wear-resistant knife steels - often referred to as "Super Steels" simply don’t perform at their best with an unpolished edge.
+Also, the study was able to show that premium, wear-resistant knife steels - often referred to as "Super Steels" simply don’t perform at their best with an unpolished edge.

-They also found that when refining an edge, there’s an approximate 1:10 ratio between the abrasive’s grit size and the resulting scratch depth.
+Also, it was found that when refining an edge, there’s an approximate 1:10 ratio between the abrasives grit size and the resulting scratch depth.

 For example, honing or stropping with a 0.5 micron abrasive produces scratches around 0.05 micron in depth.